 You should now do a spot of introspection – list the extracurricular activities that you are currently pursuing.
 Once you've done that, put down how you spend your weekend – do you hang out with friends?
 Or do you spend a lot of time playing the guitar/piano or painting?

 Do you consider your weekend activity to be just a pastime?

-Why do you consider it of not being of much consequence and that it cannot be clubbed with your 'important extracurricular activities’?
+Why do you consider it not being of much consequence and that you cannot club it with your 'important extracurricular activities?

 When you have already spent considerable time and effort on an activity and have become devoted to it, you should optimize its potential.
 When you have already identified something that interests you, why should you wait for some other interest to manifest?

 You may not become the next Eric Clapton while strumming your guitar, but there are ways you can make a mark with your musical talent.
 You could teach music at the local orphanage or have a monthly musical hour at the children's cancer ward.

 When you participate in such musical activities, it will translate to more than just playing your guitar – it will show how enterprising you can be.